 Ohio law only requires motorcyclists to wear a helmet if they are under age 18, operating their bikes with temporary permits, or within their first year of receiving their motorcycle license.
 If you’re an adult and weren’t wearing a helmet when your motorcycle accident occurred, you can still pursue a claim under Ohio law.

-Because motorcycle accident injuries are often more dangerous and fatal than car accidents, settlement amounts are often higher.
+Because motorcycle accident injuries are often more serious and fatal than car accidents injuries, settlement amounts are often higher.
 You may be able to seek compensation for your economic and non-economic damages, including the following:

 If the accident was fatal, the deceased’s family members might be entitled to recover damages for loss of comfort, loss of prospective inheritance, reduced income, and funeral and burial costs through a wrongful death claim.